We have some windfall profit time outbreaks in there, but we're going to make the most of it here.

 Why didn't he do this two years ago?

-He knows Congress isn't gonna do it.
+No, he knows Congress isn't going to do it.

 This is the introduction of the issue as a campaign issue.

-Saying he should have done it a year ago is like me saying I started a diet yesterday.
+Saying he should have done it a year ago is like me saying, I started a diet yesterday.

 I should have done this a year ago.